Rajasthan Police say ‘anti-social elements’ killed Muslim man in Alwar on suspicion of cow smuggling

 The Rajasthan Police on Monday said “anti-social elements” were behind the murder of a 35-year-old Muslim man in Alwar district, the Hindustan Times reported.
 Ummar Khan was said to have been shot dead last week allegedly for smuggling cows.
 His body was found on the railway tracks on Friday evening.

-“The attackers were basically anti-social elements who attacked Khan and two other passengers of the pickup [truck] as they were smuggling cows,” Superintendent of Police (Alwar) Rahul Prakash told the Hindustan Times.
-“They later asked somebody else to dump Khan’s body on the railway track.”
+Avoiding using the term cow vigilantes, Superintendent of Police (Alwar) Rahul Prakash told the Hindustan Times, “The attackers were basically anti-social elements who attacked Khan and two other passengers of the pickup [truck] as they were smuggling cows.”
+He added, “They later asked somebody else to dump Khan’s body on the railway track.”

 The police had also found an abandoned pickup truck near Govindgarh with five cows, including one that was dead.
 But no connection between the two incidents was established.
 On Monday, Prakash, however, confirmed that the two incidents were linked, the newspaper reported.
 Khan’s body has been sent for an autopsy.